Orasi/Standards/GenericSeleniumStandards.md

 Implicit waits set a timetout for the driver when polling the dom to look for an element.
 This not only effects the command findElement() or findElements() but will also effect commands such as isEnabled(), isVisible(), etc.  So if the timeout is set to 0, you will get a 'NoSuchElement' exception immediatly if the element is not found on the page.
 If you set it to 10, then the driver will poll the dom for 10 secodns before throwing an exception.

 Suggested usage is to set the implicit timeout to a more generous amount, when the driver is first created.
+This can help with page transitions, to give the web elements a time to render on the page before interacting.

 ```
 driver.manage().timeouts().implicitlyWait(10, TimeUnit.SECONDS);